Any working professional’s dream is to be able to work when and where they want. But up until recently, this remained just that, a dream.

 Freelancer websites are similar to job boards, but they work in different ways.
 However, each operates on a similar principle, which is that they are trying to connect freelancers looking for work with clients looking for help.

 But each site pursues this goal differently, and the two main approaches are:

-- Clients advertise jobs and freelancers apply.
-On these types of sites, you log in as a freelancer and look at all the different jobs available.
+- Bid-based freelance websites: On these types of sites, you log in as a freelancer and look at all the different jobs available.
 Then, you apply to the ones that interest you by submitting a proposal that details the timeline for the project as well as your rate.

-- Clients seek out freelancers.
-In this setting, freelancers make profiles and list their services on the site.
+- Marketplace-based freelance websites: In this setting, freelancers make profiles and list their services on the site.
 Then, when a client needs something, they can go through the profiles of those who might be a good fit and contact people that interest them.